KevCui/getnada/README.md

-# getnada-cli
+# getnada

-A script to use [getnada](https://getnada.com/) temp mail service in terminal.
+A script to use [getnada](https://getnada.com/) temp mail service from terminal.

 ### Dependency